 Grass Island (Guilford)

 It’s not technically an island, and while it does have grass, that’s not the primary feature of this gorgeous little beach on the Guilford/Madison town line.
 Grass Island, a wind-swept and isolated-feeling 30 acres of sand where the East River meets Long Island Sound, is empty save for its iconic, uninhabited red shack.
 A close-up view of this solitary building is your reward for walking to the far end of the beach – or maybe the reward is the walk itself, and the way it makes you feel like you’re standing at the edge of the world, in an untamed landscape of shells and stones and twisted tree branches that have washed ashore.
 (Park at the East River State Boat Launch in Madison, then walk a short distance to the entrance of Grass Island.)

 Weir Farm National Historic Site (Wilton)

 When most people think of national parks, they imagine endless swaths of rugged nature, the kinds of places one could wander for weeks.
 Connecticut, however, does NPS properties on a manageable, Connecticut-appropriate scale.
 And a walk around the grounds at Weir Farm, the former home of impressionist J. Alden Weir, is accordingly comforting, calming, and beautiful – like briefly stepping into a softly painted landscape.
 These preserved 60 acres provide walking trails and fittingly picturesque views of meadows, woods, wetlands, and wildlife.
-(The grounds are free and open year-round; the seasonal visitor center and museum hours are currently scheduled to begin on May 1, which, of course is subject to change.)
+The grounds are free and open year-round, even when the visitor center and museum are closed.

 Lock 12 Historical Park (Cheshire)